 Companies are learning to not just shred it, as it leaves them open to information leaks or creates a weak culture of information security.
 Find out the best tips for getting the most out of your shredding service below, including how to save money or augment the security profile of your organization.
 Click here for a free information security audit and learn how you can improve your organization’s security maturity today.

-Here is the readers digest version of the top take aways from each of the 15 articles reviewed:
+Here is the readers digest version of the top take away from each of the 15 articles reviewed:

 - Work with someone who has proven they know regulations in your industry